Niger becomes first African country to eliminate onchocerciasis - www.lokmattimes.com

 Niger becomes first African country to eliminate onchocerciasis

-Niamey, Jan 31 Niger's Minister of Public Health, Population and Social Affairs Garba Hakimi officially declared at a ...
+Niamey, Jan 31 Niger's Minister of Public Health, Population and Social Affairs Garba Hakimi officially declared that the ...

-Niamey, Jan 31 Niger's Minister of Public Health, Population and Social Affairs Garba Hakimi officially declared at a ceremony that the country is free of onchocerciasis.
+Niamey, Jan 31 Niger's Minister of Public Health, Population and Social Affairs Garba Hakimi officially declared that the country is free of onchocerciasis.

-On Thursday, the World Health Organisation (WHO) congratulated Niger on achieving the standard required to eliminate onchocerciasis.
+On the same day, the World Health Organisation (WHO) congratulated Niger on achieving the standard required to eliminate onchocerciasis.

 Casimir Manengu, the resident representative of the WHO, commended Niger's commitment and leadership that enabled this remarkable achievement.